Your 2022 Summer Guide to the Newberg Lavender Trail

 From there, two of Newberg’s best boutique accommodations are just a short drive away: The Allison Inn & Spa (2525 Allison Lane) and Chehalem Ridge Bed & Breakfast (28700 NE Mountain Top Road) both offer special, lavender-themed packages and additions that are especially fresh during the month of July.
 The Allison features lavender spa treatment and in-room lavender amenities while Chehalem Ridge’s “Lavender Refresh” package greets guests with lavender shortbread cookies, lavender lemonade and a lavender bath sachet upon arrival.

-Lavender Attractions Around Downtown Newberg
+Lavender Stops in Downtown Newberg

 Newberg’s producers of lavender goods mostly have a storefront or share space in the city center.
 Start your day with a lavender-infused tea or espresso at Coffee Cat Coffeehouse (107 S College Street) or a rosemary-lavender scone at Coffee Cottage (808 E Hancock Street).